Gusto time tracking for field crews

 - You start a payroll run in Gusto and import the file into its hours-by-employee step.

 Because the hours are already reviewed and approved in Clox, the file you hand Gusto matches what you signed off on.
-There is no second tally to reconcile.
+There's no second tally to reconcile.

 What is in the file